5 Cancer Preventing Meals

 Yogurt & Berries

 You’re in luck with this one, because these fruit favorites happen to still be in season right now.
 The superstars of this fruit family are mostly cranberries and blueberries which, as the ones containing the most antioxidants, also have the most cancer-fighting proponents.
 Take a scientific study done a few years ago.
 Tumor ridden rats were fed black raspberries on a daily basis to see if they’re as cracked up as they have thought to be.
-What they found was astonishing, where 178480714the rats cancer of the esophagus had reduced by 60% and the tumors of the colon had reduced by 80%.
+What they found was astonishing, where the rats cancer of the esophagus had reduced by 60% and the tumors of the colon had reduced by 80%.
 Yogurt is along the same lines, with loads of good bacteria that maintain digestive health.
 But yogurt has also been found to reduce risk of breast cancer as well as colon cancer and cardiovascular disease.
 Plus, it’s super easy to make homemade yogurt!

 Wild Salmon & Spinach